anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 Proponents of this approach believe it provides additional clarity and control over the current proposal.

 Under the current proposal full control is still available.
 It requires initializers to opt-in to memberwise initialization.
+When full control is necessary an initializer will simply not opt-in to memberwise initialization synthesis.
 The boilerplate saved in the examples on the list is relatively minimal and is tolerable in situations where full control of initialization is required.

 I believe the `memberwise` declaration modifier on the initializer makes it clear that the compiler will synthesize additional parameters.
 Furthermore, IDEs and generated documentation will contain the full, synthesized signature of the initializer.